nuxeo/doc.nuxeo.com-content/src/nxdoc/nuxeo-add-ons/nuxeo-compound-documents.md

 #### Deploy Your Customization

 Once you have your facet, your document types and your 2 scripts, you are ready to deploy your Studio project into your instance.
-Once it’s done, upload a .zip file of specified document types and see the magic!
+Once it’s done, upload a .zip file of specified document types and see the results.

 OPTIONAL: Preview Selection of Compound Document

-1. Nuxeo Studio, go to “Automation” > “Automation Scripting”.
+1. In Nuxeo Studio, go to “Automation” > “Automation Scripting”.
 2. Click on New.
 3. Fill the popup as below:
   a.
 Feature ID: “GetCompoundDocumentPreview”
   b.
 Input type: void
   c.
 Output type: void
 4. Click Ok.
 5. Copy the following script into the editor: